 These self-contained complexes vary in size from small apartment clusters to sprawling collections of villas.
 They're usually gated, walled and guarded and often include amenities such as gyms, clinics, restaurants, shops and schools.

-The restrictive rules of normal Saudi life can feel far away within these secluded neighbourhoods.
+The restrictive rules of everyday Saudi life can feel far away within these secluded neighbourhoods.
 The Mutaween (religious police) seldom enter, and new arrivals have more opportunities to foster relationships with fellow expats who can help ease the transition.
 Women can also socialise freely inside compounds and there are no restrictions on what to wear.

 Finding accommodation to rent in Riyadh

 For many expats working in Riyadh, employers will supply accommodation in a compound or at least be in a position to assist in the process of finding a home.
 It’s important that expats discuss getting a housing allowance during contract negotiations.
 This could be a specific sum of money, a percentage of their salary or, as with some larger companies, even the provision of a property.
-For those going it alone without the help of an employer, colleagues, friends and fellow expats can be invaluable sources of information and recommendations.

 Renting accommodation in Riyadh